mollyow/shrinkage-tutorial/tutorial.md

 ### Simulation

-In our simulations here, we’ll consider an experiment with four factors, each with three treatment levels above a baseline control baseline level.
+In our simulations here, we’ll consider an experiment with four factors, each with three treatment levels above a control baseline level.
 We’ll conduct estimation up to third order interactions.

 ``` r